KateMonette/MART341-WebDesign/WebDesignHomework/Assignment2/Assignment4/README.md

 - HTML: the standard language used to create web pages.
 Provides structure using elements to create headings, paragraphs, lists, tables, links, etc.

 - XML: extensible markup language.
-Similar to HTML by using tags to markup a documents in order to display information.
-However to language is extensible and allows tags to define themselves and describe content.
+Similar to HTML by using tags to markup documents in order to display information.
+However the language is extensible and allows tags to define themselves and describe content.

 - XHTML: stricter, more XML based version of HTML, defined as an XML application, and supported by all major browsers